sfc-aqua/quisp/README.md

 Besides the obvious joys of the endless network configurability, here are the key quantum protocols that are implemented:

-* various purification protocols:  Single round of X purification, alternating X/Z purification, etc.  Extending these to test your own custom purification protocol is pretty straightforward.
+* various *purification protocols*:  Single round of X purification, alternating X/Z purification, etc.  Extending these to test your own custom purification protocol is pretty straightforward.
-* tomography: when the simulation boots, it assumes that the software at each end of each link knows _nothing_ about the link, so it begins by performing tomography on the links.
+* *tomography*: when the simulation boots, it assumes that the software at each end of each link knows _nothing_ about the link, so it begins by performing tomography on the links.
 This is actually problematic, because it turns out to take a long time for tomography to converge, which means a lot of boot-up time in the simulation before other interesting things start to happen.
-We are working on a way to pre-calculate this, so that you can choose to either include tomography or not; it sort of works, but may be a bit kludgy.
+We are working on a way to pre-calculate this, so that you can choose to either include tomography or not.
-* teleportation, with limitations on source and destination
+* *entanglement swapping*, with limitations on source and destination.

 networking protocols: